ops-gaurav/azure-storage-backup/README.md

 `npm install --save azure-storage-backup`
 2. You can perform backups through two ways.
 	1. Static Backups: Recommended only one storage account needs to be backed up.
 This type of backup could be configured by setting up a configuration file and passing that configuration module to backup the container.
-	2. Dynamic Backups: Recommended when more than one containers needs to be backed up.
-The automated backup for this mode is W.I.P but we can back it up manually by iterating over the list of containers and sending a new config file for each backup system.
+	2. Dynamic Backups: Recommended when more than one containers needs to be backed up. <strike>The automated backup for this mode is W.I.P but we can back it up manually by iterating over the list of containers and sending a new config file for each backup system.</strike> System have been implemented with whole account backup functionality.
+The example below shows how you can take backup of whoule Azure storage account using a single function call.

 	> Following is the config file structure accepted by azure-copy-blob
 	>```